mephs/ansible-role-sshd/README.md

 ### sshd_files

-Primary variable, allows configure multiple sshd config files.
+Primary variable for configuring multiple SSHD config files.
 Each entry in this variable represents a configuration file.

 Keyword values `yes` and `no` are used as Ansible boolean values.